Helpful Information

 • Set up parental controls and use filtering software.

 • Pornography is not reality.
-It creates confusing expectations, attitudes and beliefs about what to expect in a healthy sexual interaction.
+It creates confusing expectations, attitudes, and beliefs about what to expect in a healthy sexual interaction.

-• Pornography makes sexual violence seem okay, that being aggressive will get you what you want and that “no” means “yes.”
+• Pornography makes sexual violence seem okay, that being aggressive will get you what you want, and that “no” means “yes.”

-• Pornography reinforces gender stereotypes such as guys call all the shots and girls are meant to be used for a sexual purpose.
+• Pornography reinforces gender stereotypes, such as guys call all the shots and girls are meant to be used for a sexual purpose.

 Parental guidance is critical to influencing beliefs and shaping values around developing healthy and fulfilling relationships, so when talking about pornography it’s important to:

-• Talk openly about the hidden negative messages in media, music, fashion and advertising (e.g. glorification of violence, sexual harm, power and control, gender stereotypes).
+• Talk openly about the hidden negative messages in media, music, fashion, and advertising (e.g. glorification of violence, sexual harm, power and control, gender stereotypes).

-• Provide a standard of measure for healthy relationships and healthy sexuality that your child can compare to when trying to make sense of mass media messages.
+• Provide a standard of measure for healthy relationships and healthy sexuality that your child can compare to when trying to make sense of media messages.

 • Discuss with your child: